ovh/docs/pages/web/domains/dns_zonemaster/guide.en-us.md

 The Zonemaster tool allows you to check a DNS configuration in place on a domain name or to test a preconfigured DNS zone on future DNS servers.

-To check the current configuration of a domain name, enter your domain name, then click `Check`{.action}.
+To check the current configuration of a domain name, enter your domain name, then click `Run`{.action}.

 ![Screenshot of the Zonemaster input form.
 The domain "mydomain.ovh" has been entered and is now ready to be tested.](images/zonemaster01.png){.thumbnail}